 Support to global dialogue initiatives

-As part of our work on promoting partnerships for development, our Open Doors programme supports global dialogue initiatives, including
+As part of our work on promoting partnerships for development we support global dialogue initiatives, including

 - The International Dialogue on Peacebuilding and Statebuilding: since 2008, it has worked to establish international objectives for peacebuilding and statebuilding in countries affected by conflict and fragility.
 The first such dialogue that gives fragile states a voice, it defines realistic objectives, sets the agenda for international support for peacebuilding and statebuilding, and helps ensure that the money that goes into fragile states meets specific needs.

 - OECD Global Forum on Development: Focus on domestic resource mobilisation